dwarkeshsp/hugoblog/content/posts/talent.md

 **Is any sufficiently good talent curator bound to suffer from a version of Goodhart’s law?** People notice how good he is at finding talent, turn his approval into a credential, and thus destroy his ability to exclusively attract earnest people with certain specific interests.

-If this were the case, it would partly explain why an academic economist is the best curator of talent in the world, and not the large corporations which spend billions on talent identification and recruitment.
+If this were the case, it would partly explain why an academic economist is the best curator of talent in the world, and not the corporations or venture capitalists spend billions on talent identification and recruitment.

 In the beginning, YC was an obscure program where hackers who wanted to solve a problem could get some funding and advice.
 Now, it’s a well known credential you can use to later get a job at a tech company or venture firm.
-I think it’s fair to say that this new status hasn’t exactly helped YC filter out disingenuous or unserious people.
+This newfound status hasn’t exactly helped YC filter out disingenuous or unserious people.

 Talent curators face an entirely different set of incentives from most other kinds of traders.
 A successful hedge fund manager will usually want people to know that he has been beating the market.
 Status and success are self reinforcing.
 By being better known, he will have an easier time raising capital or getting the market to move in the direction he wants (notice what happens to a stock right after Warren Buffett gives his opinion on it).
 As a talent curator, however, you do not want the other fisherman to find your pond, nor the piranhas to bite on your line.